 5. Equine Anthrax

 The anthrax is an acute or peracute horse disease caused by the spore-forming bacterium Bacillus anthracis which normally present in the soil of the stable area.
 The most form of the disease are lethal, and it affects both human and other animals.

-There are mainly three forms of anthrax in horses: pulmonary, cutaneous and gastrointestinal.
-The disease is mostly acute or peracute and the infected horse may die without showing any clinical symptoms.
+There are mainly three forms of anthrax in horses: pulmonary, cutaneous, and gastrointestinal.
+The disease is most acute or peracute and the infected horse may die without showing any clinical symptoms.